yafshar/kim_commands/pair_airebo.rst

 The :math:`E^{\text{TORSION}}` term is an explicit 4-body potential that describes various dihedral angle preferences in hydrocarbon configurations.

+**AIREBO potentials are available from:**

+* The OpenKIM Project at https://openkim.org/browse/models/by-type provides AIREBO potentials that can be used directly in LAMMPS with the :doc:`kim_commands interface <kim_commands>`.

 ----------

 Only a single pair_coeff command is used with the *airebo*\ , *airebo*